reenasheoran/Federated-learning-using-GeneticAlgorithm/README.md

 # Federated learning using Genetic Algorithm
 This is a demo project for applying the concepts of federated learning (FL) in Python using socket programming.
-The ML model is created using PyGAD which trains ML models using the genetic algorithm (GA).
+The ML model is created using PyGAD package which trains ML models using the genetic algorithm (GA).
 I tried to create a classification model for bank problem using this approach.
 The classification goal is to predict if the client will subscribe a term deposit or not.<br>
 ![Concept](https://github.com/reenasheoran/Federated-learning-using-GeneticAlgorithm/blob/main/static/concept.ppm)
 ## Table of content
 [Project Overview](#Project-Overview)<br>